Is a programmable thermostat the answer to your energy and cost-savings dreams?

 Programmable thermostat best practices

-Programming for seasonal changes will also help you save energy and money throughout the year.
+Programming your thermostat for seasonal changes will also help you save energy and money throughout the year.
 The DOE suggests the following setting to maximize savings on your energy bill: 4

 - For the hours you are home and awake: 68º F